autocrossblog/autocrossblog_astro/src/content/post/2008/2008-03-23-into-the-motor-we-go.md

 ---
+tags: [ [ 240z, datsun ] ]
+author: "chris"
 publishDate: 2008-03-23T03:40:45+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2008/into-the-motor-we-go"
+excerpt: "Follow the author's experience working on a 240Z motor with his father, dealing with issues from insects to incompatible parts in this engaging blog p..."
 title: "Into the motor we go"
-excerpt: "Follow the author's experience working on a 240Z motor with his father, dealing with issues from insects to incompatible parts in this engaging blog p..."
-author: chris
-url: 'into-the-motor-we-go'
-tags:  [ 240z, datsun ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So my parents are in town for a few days.
 Dad and I spent some time working on the motor for the 240Z today.
 I'll try to take some pictures tomorrow.